Noah Abatneh

 Noah Abraham Sewonet Abatneh (born September 28, 2004) is a Canadian soccer player who plays for Atlético Ottawa in the Canadian Premier League.

 Early life

-Born in Toronto, Abateneh lived in both the Philippines and Egypt, before returning to Canada, moving to Ottawa in his childhood.
+Born in Toronto, Abatneh lived in both the Philippines and Egypt, before returning to Canada, moving to Ottawa in his childhood.
 Abatneh began playing youth soccer at age five with Ottawa St. Anthony Futuro Academy, also playing with the Ottawa Royals Futuro Academy.
 In 2014 at age nine, he went to England to train with the Arsenal academy and the Fulham academy, receiving an offer to join Fulham, but chose to remain in Canada.
 He returned to train with the two clubs again the following year.

 In 2016, he moved to Italy and joined the A.S.
 Roma Youth Sector, following a three-month trial.
 He then joined the ASD Savio youth program.
 In June 2020, he joined the Lazio youth system.

 Club career

 In September 2022, he was loaned by Lazio to Serie D club Lamezia Terme.
 On January 31, 2023, he was loaned to another Serie D club, Campodarsego.

 In April 2023, he signed a one-year contract, with additional club options with Canadian Premier League club York United FC.
 With York United, he was converted to centre back after previously playing attacking midfield and right back earlier in his career.
 On May 20, he made his debut for the club against the HFX Wanderers.
 He made his first start on June 24, against Cavalry FC.
 On May 10, 2024, he scored his first goal in a 3-1 victory over Valour FC.
 At the end of the 2024 season, he was nominated for the league's Best Canadian Under-21 Player Award.

 In January 2025, Abatneh signed a one-year contract with a club option for a second year with Atlético Ottawa.
 He scored his first goal for the club on April 19, 2025, netting the winning goal in stoppage time in a 3-2 victory over his former club York United.